-Across the world, the traditional focus on supply chain optimisation and cost minimiaation has led to a reduction in buffer against disruptions.
-With safe distancing measures put in place in many countries as a result of Covid-19, supply chains are strained, and it has highlighted gaps to augment and also aspects of the supply chain that can be strengthened in the medium to long term.
+Across the world, the traditional focus on supply chain optimisation and cost minimisation has led to a reduction in buffer against disruptions.
+With safe distancing measures put in place in many countries as a result of Covid-19, supply chains are strained, and it has highlighted gaps to augment and also aspects of the supply chain infrastructure that can be strengthened in the medium to long term.

 Is the logistics sector ready for events such as Covid-19?

 No one was prepared.
 Given the speed and the scale of the disruption, and in many places, the equilibrium is still being sought.

 As many countries in the region implemented lock downs or stay at home measures very quickly, pockets of demand surge can be seen in places like neighbourhood supermarkets, grocery stores etc. Gaps have been seen in last mile deliveries, in additional warehouse capacity needed and, also in human resourcing.

 Agility is a key component of a successful response.

 In places where the supply chain normalised relatively quickly, strong collaboration between government and logistics players was critical.
 In large countries like India, one of the biggest challenges was the availability of truck drivers and labour in general, and how their health and safety could be ensured.
 Regular video conferences with the government allowed logistics players to formulate and implement ways to utilize their human resource.
 In smaller countries like Singapore, the government’s facilitation of human resource deployment to areas of need further helped with the agile response.